Amin-XORIUM/mcdm-under-xorness/README.md

 > **Xorness** is a class of uncertainty arising from *indeterminacy, exclusivity, and
 > hesitancy*.

+▶️ Learn more about Xorness in [this short video](https://www.youtube.com/watch?v=OdQ2pHoLgNc).

 > To quantify the concept of **XOR number** is proposed.
-It is finite set of distinct real values connected by an
+> It is finite set of distinct real values connected by an exclusive-or (XOR) relation,
-> exclusive-or (XOR) relation, where exactly one value is the true value but its identity
+> where exactly one value is the true value
-> remains indeterminate.
+> but its identity remains indeterminate.

 ## 📄 Paper